ProjectHopper/D-BasicGraphics/00-ClinicalTrialsExamples.md

 A test of a specific blood factor has been devised so that, for adults in the UK and Ireland, the test score is normally distributed with mean 100 and standard deviation 10.
 A clinical research organization needs to test whether the mean score of sufferers from a particular disease differs from the mean score of the general population on this test.
 A study has obtained the following test scores for 14 randomly selected patients suffering from the disease.
+<pre><code>
-$$ 104 112 110 107 101 103 101 102 103 102 101 120 112 103 $$
+104 112 110 107 101 103 101 102 103 102 101 120 112 103
-(see DAT81)
+</code></pre>

+*(see DAT81)*

 1. Compute a 99% confidence interval for the mean of patient’s blood factor scores.[2 Marks]
 2. We wish to determine whether or not the mean score for patients is significantly different from the general population.
 Using the confidence interval, perform a hypothesis test.
 State your null and alternative hypothesis clearly.
 [3 Marks]
 3. Perform a hypothesis test for this procedure, using a significance level of 5%.
 What is the p-value?
 [1 Mark]

 --------------------------------------------------------------------------------------------------------------